Guide · updated July 2026

 Podium

 Podium is really a customer-messaging platform — texts, webchat, payments and review invites in one inbox — and at that job it's genuinely good.
-As review software it's an expensive route: pricing is quote-based (reported $399 Core / $599 Pro on annual contracts), and AI review replies are reportedly a separate ~$99/month add-on.
+As review software it's an expensive route: pricing is quote-based on annual contracts, and AI review replies have been sold as a separate add-on — confirm what's included in a quote.
 Full comparison here.

 • Excellent unified SMS/webchat inbox